Jonathan-LeRoux/lws/readme.md

 2) Usage

-Please follow/modify run_lws.m.
+Please follow/modify `run_lws.m`.
 Three steps are implemented, and they can be turned on/off independently:
   * "no future" LWS: phase initialization using LWS updates that only involve past frames
   * online LWS: phase estimation using online LWS updates, corresponding to a fast time-frequency domain version of RTISI-LA
   * batch LWS: phase estimation using batch LWS updates on the whole spectrogram

-## Python
+### Python

+1) The easiest way to install `lws` is via `pip`:

+    pip install lws

-1) Compiling using cython:
+2) To compile from source using cython:

     cd python
     make

+3) Alternatively, one can first use cython to create a tarball, which is then installed by pip:

+    cd python
+    make sdist
-2) Alternatively, one can install from the tarball without needing cython: pip install dist/lws-1.0.tar.gz
+    pip install dist/lws-1.0.tar.gz

-3) Install using pip
-    pip install lws